-Donnie is a very interesting doberman.
+Donnie is a very unique Doberman.
 National Geographic featured him on their “Genius Dogs” show.
-He displays an unusual behaviour where he arranges his stuffed toys into specific patterns of circles or triangles.
+He displays an unusual behavior where he arranges his stuffed toys into specific patterns of circles or triangles.
 It’s unknown why he does this although.
 Is it thought out, random or is it just a creative expression?

 Donnie eventually started arranging his stuffed toys in specific patterns.
-The toys would be purposefully laid out one by one in patterns of circles, triangles or straight lines.
+The toys would be purposefully laid out one by one in patterns of circles, triangles, or straight lines.
 He would also create similar groupings of all frogs or all monkeys, face up or face down.
 Even more interesting is that his toys would sometimes be laid out with the hands touching.

 It is bizarre to watch Donnie in the video.
 And it’s fascinating how Donnie let his owner put her arm around him, and then began organizing his toys in hugs.

 Barbara Smuts, a professor at the University of Michigan is researching this dog behavior.
 She suggests that this behavior may be self-entertainment or it may be linked to his time in a shelter with only one toy.
 Since there have not been enough cases of this dog behavior, a scientific explanation can’t be made.
 If you have a dog that displays similar behavior, you may wish to contact the professor and help contribute to her research.

 And if you’re wondering what is the best color for a dog toy read this post.

 What do you think Donnie is expressing with his toy arranging behavior?
 Does your dog also arrange his toys in patterns?